Quickstart: Create and deploy a Copilot Studio copilot

 Personal Microsoft accounts are currently not supported.

-3. After you sign up, a default Power Apps environment is made for you.
+3. After you sign up, a default Power Platform environment is made for you.
 For most users, this default is sufficient.
-However, to specify a custom Power Apps environment, select another one, using the environment picker.
+However, to specify a custom Power Platform environment, select another one, using the environment picker.

 Screenshot of the environment picker.